thheller/shadow-re-frame/README.md

-# shadow-cljs, proto-repl, reagent template
+# shadow-cljs, proto-repl, re-frame template

 The `shadow-cljs` is a build tool for ClojureScript.